Gangezilla/readings/system-design/designing-data-intensive-applications/2-data-models-and-query-languages.md

 Removing duplication in databases is called *normalization*.
 Normalization requires *many-to-one* relationships.
 Some data structures that initially seem to fit into a join-free document model don't work as well when more complex features need to get added.

+## Graph-Like Data Models

+Graphs consist of *vertices* and *edges*.
+Well known algos can operate on these graphs for example, car nav systems search for the shortest path between two points in a road network.